gabrielbull/php-ups-api/README.md

 Besides that, the main UPS class has a public method `setLogger` to set it after the constructor ran.

-Requests & responses are logged at DEBUG level.
+Requests & responses (including XML, no access keys) are logged at DEBUG level.
+At INFO level only the event is reported, not the XML content.
 More severe problems (e.g. no connection) are logged with higher severity.

 ### Example using [Monolog](https://github.com/Seldaek/monolog)